 It is very simple and low cost to add them as all you will need is one additional DCD-ABC module per station stop...
-Installation is also easy - just a couple of rail cuts to make and a few minutes to wire the ABC module (set to ABC2 to the rail).
+Installation is also easy - just a couple of rail cuts to make and a few minutes to wire the ABC module to the rail.

 - Gap the rails to create the intermediate section.
 (As for other stopping areas, one loco length plus stopping distance). - Install the ABC module.
-Set the ABC modules two Blue switch headers to the ABC-1 position.
+Set the ABC modules two Blue switch headers to the ABC-2 position.